 8 ACTIONS TO HELP REDUCE YOUR ALCOHOL INTAKE

-2. Set a budget: Write down how much you’re spending on alcohol each week.
+2. Set a budget.
+Write down how much you’re spending on alcohol each week.
 The results may surprise you.
-If it looks high, try to reduce your budget and stick to it.
+Ask yourself if you want to be spending this much on alcohol.

-6. Have a lower-strength drink: Cut down the alcohol by swapping strong beers or wines for ones with a lower strength (ABV in %).
+6. Have a lower-strength drink.
+Cut down the alcohol by swapping strong beers or wines for ones with a lower strength (ABV in %).
 You'll find this information on the bottle.
+Alternatively, you could go for a non-alcoholic beer or drink instead.

-The maximum number of units of alcohol suggested per week is 14 for men and women.
+The maximum number of units of alcohol suggested per week is 14 for men and women, but of course that doesn’t mean you have to drink that much!

 The image below shows how many units there are in different types of alcohol.